hernantz/blog/content/pages/whoami.md

 So far I can tell three things about me, that might help you understand why.

-I'm a generalist, which sounds great until you realize it is actually a burden.
-One might think that a generalist can contribute everywhere, but in reality you never end up fitting anywhere.
+I'm a generalist (like everyone else?), which sounds great until you realize it is actually a burden.
+One might think that a generalist can contribute *everywhere*, but in reality you never end up fitting *anywhere*.
 It's easy to wander.
 My life is a constant struggle to keep a goal, discipline myself and take baby steps towards *somewhere*.

 I don't fear learning whatever is needed to assert the success of a project.
 Indeed, I love to learn.